jodokae/cmput663-architecture/README.md

 # cmput663-architecture

-This repository is created for the CMPUT663 course at the University of Alberta in the Fall 2017.
-It analyzes the impact of architectural change on the build result of ten big Java projects.
-The introduced framework can easily be reused for different tasks where GitHub versions must be downloaded and their architecture reconstructed and compared.
+This repository is the source code for the "On the Relationship Between Architectural Changes and Continuous Integration Build Outcome" paper.

+# Results

-For a full report see tex/report.
-All foudn results can be found and recalculated from results/.
+All found results can be found and recalculated from results/.
+The first analysis, using only ten projects, is stored under firstResults, while the real analysis of all projects is stored under results/final.

 # Setup